 Citing the music and video industries, which have run-ins pirates, Perlman says that videogame makers should learn from such mistakes others made in the past.

-“Stop just a minute – that was something that the music folks thought, that the video folks thought – the pirates are always one step ahead of that,” he told the crowd.
-“Music was the first ‘now’ media and are they the next music industry?”
+"Stop just a minute - that was something that the music folks thought, that the video folks thought - the pirates are always one step ahead of that," he told the crowd.
+"Music was the first 'now' media and are they [video] the next music industry?"

 Explaining how the terminology associated with these medias has changed, Perlman said that before, when people heard music, they asked what band it was or what CD it was.
 Now they just go on iTunes or look for a link online - same with movies and video.